CoEDL/kaldi_helpers/guides/about-the-tasks.md

 ## A little bit more detail about each task

 `resample-audio`
-Resamples audio to 16 bit 44.1 kHz WAV
+Resamples audio to 16 bit 44.1 kHz mono WAV

 `silence-audio`